 - it is your choice whether or not to obtain coverage for optional benefits; and - you are allowed to waive the health benefits coverage for yourself or your Dependents if you or your Dependents already have similar coverage under another group policy.
-In this case, you or your Dependents will again be eligible for health benefits if there is a change in your family status or if you or your Dependents' other coverage terminates for reasons outside of your control.
+In this case, you or your Dependents will again be eligible for health benefits if you experience a Life Event, subject to proof of health if required.